backstage/backstage/plugins/github-pull-requests-board/README.md

 );
 ```

-Or you can also import the **TeamPullRequestsPage** component which can be used to add a new page on the group page at `backstage/packages/app/src/components/catalog/EntityPage.tsx`
+Or you can also import the **TeamPullRequestsPage** component which can be used to add a new tab under the group page at `backstage/packages/app/src/components/catalog/EntityPage.tsx`

 ```javascript
 import { TeamPullRequestsPage } from '@backstage/plugin-github-pull-requests-board';